rahulshankariyer/rahulshankariyer.github.io/README.md

 Further background behind this project is given in the thesis in the PDF in the link below which I submitted for my Degree in MSc Mathematics

 <a href = "https://drive.google.com/drive/u/1/folders/1omvJKv7-dhtRXLOzdkoWOoOuNUG3nXsA"> HYBRID K-NEAREST NEIGHBOUR AND DISCRIMINANT ANALYSIS FOR PREDICTING MEDICAL DIAGNOSIS IN DECISION SUPPORT SYSTEM </a>

+# Analysis of Accident Victims Evaluation by Four Different Hospitals

+With the help of leading doctors, I researched and compared the initial evaluation of four leading local hospitals - Mess, Ganga, LSI, OTA - in diagnosing the salvaging or amputation of the limbs of accident victims

+The excel sheet in the following link contains 225 observations of accident victims from each of the 4 mentioned hospitals with the following data:
+1. Age
+2. Gender
+3. Probability of salvaging the limbs
+4. Probability of  primary amputation being required
+5. Probability of  secondary amputation being required
+6. Final Diagnosis

+<a href = "https://docs.google.com/spreadsheets/d/1YYBLJnrLSgD7jOrTILs2tOJVsBsBlw-4/edit#gid=1215070420"> Original Hospital Data from Ganga, LSI, Mess and OTA Hospitals </a>

+Since the prediction of the final diagnosis is given in terms of probabilities, we have made our predictions of salvaging and amputation into binary by assuming the prediction to be salvaged for any salvage probability above a certain cut off value.
+The probability of amputation was considered as the total probability of primary and secondary to make things simpler.
+In this case, we choose 6 cut off values - 0.92, 0.88, 0.87, 0.80, 0.70, 0.65

+The excel sheet in the above link also contains the count of True Positives(TP), True Negatives(TN), False Positives(FP) and False Negative(FN) cases for each hospital.

+1. True Positives(TP) - The patient's limbs were correctly evaluated as salvaged.
+2. True Negatives(TN) - The patient's limbs were correctly evaluated as amputated.
+3. False Positives(FP) - The patient's limbs were incorrectly evaluated as salvaged.
+4. False Negatives(FN) - The patient's limbs were incorrectly evaluated as amputated.

+Using the TP, TN, FP & FN, the sensitivity of TP% was plotted against the specificity of TN% for the descending order of probability of salvage.
+This is shown in the excel sheets in the below links, which contain the data for each of the hospital, their cut off based calculations of TP, TN, FP & FN, as well as the graphs of TP% against TN%

+<a href = "https://docs.google.com/spreadsheets/d/1FECMYcwfROZO9Z7ZkaLQ72NTfxGK1Epv/edit#gid=2045379082"> Ganga Hospital Data with TP% vs TN% graph </a>

+<a href = "https://docs.google.com/spreadsheets/d/1XdCNY0ITZA0dcgwjxdwTEhts3OEHQHyc/edit#gid=218284680"> LSI Hospital Data with TP% vs TN% graph </a>

+<a href = "https://docs.google.com/spreadsheets/d/1cmlc-cxMMyVqbkoZ0E6lXR6e3u7Y8UON/edit#gid=1077851932"> Mess Hospital Data with TP% vs TN% graph </a>

+<a href = "https://docs.google.com/spreadsheets/d/1W5PAX9JZYQ1Z_7M6f3aGBqwCX-2Y2K24/edit#gid=732017591"> OTA Hospital Data with TP% vs TN% graph </a>

+## Conclusion

+Results showed that the Ganga hospital was better than the other hospitals in the evaluation at salvaging or amputating limbs.
+LSI is second best at evaluation, going by the graphs, behind Mess and OTA only in the 0.70 cut off.
+Mess is better OTA in 4 out of the 6 cut offs under consideration, behind only in the 0.92 and 0.70 cut offs.